 Although skin writing may sound exotic, dermatographia is a common condition, affecting 2 to 5 percent of the population.
-It is considered one of the more prevalent forms of hives and accounts for 7 to 10 percent of all cases of skin rashes and swelling.
+It is considered one of the more prevalent forms of hives and accounts for

 With simple dermographism people develop welts after rubbing their skin, any brief contact with it, or scratching, but the resulting hives do not itch.

 - The condition is commonly referred to as skin writing.